-“I Wished That Was Me,”…he said
+I Wished That Was Me

-Sometimes the oddest things happen in the neatest way.
-I rarely think about the way or how I write, it is just what I do.
+I Wished That Was Me: Sometimes, the oddest things happen in the neatest way.
+I rarely think about how I write.
+It is just what I do.

 I had a situation that required my immediate attention at my local bank.
 A matter had to be attended to in person.
-I was required to sign in and wait my turn, and as I did, there was one elderly gentleman waiting ahead of me.
+I was required to sign in and wait my turn, and as I did, one elderly gentleman was waiting ahead of me.
 We waited in the seating area of the lobby together, rarely glancing at each other.

 The lady at the bank read the log; her announcement did not surprise me.
-“I’m sorry,” she said, “It looks as if someone needs something reset…I can’t read the name.”
+“I’m sorry,” she said, “It looks as if someone needs some reset…I can’t read the name.”
 I knew immediately she was referring to me.
 The gentleman spoke up first.
 He was an older man, life worn on his face and clothes; he spoke openly and directly to the lady.
 He said, “I wished that was me!”

 The manager looked at him and asked, “do you need your pin reset?”

 As I stood up to leave with the lady, he asked me, “May I ask you a question?”
 I nodded my head.
-“Of course you may, I will try to answer you if I can,” I replied.
+“Of course you may; I will try to answer you if I can,” I replied.
 “Are you famous or wealthy?” he asked.
 I smiled at the lovely gentleman and said, “I am neither, but I am working on both… but not just working on it.
 It’s in my personal big picture plan but not for the reasons you think.”
-He smiled at me and said, “What do you do, do you mind telling me?”
+He smiled at me and said, “What do you do?
+Do you mind telling me?”
 And I said what I believe with all of my heart and soul.
 “I am a writer by heart first, an author second to that.”

-The gentleman smiled, looked me straight in the eye and said, “See I knew it… you’re going to be famous, and I hope for you, one day rich too.
+The gentleman smiled, looked me straight in the eye, and said, “See, I knew it… you’re going to be famous, and I hope for you, one day rich too.
 I told you I wished that was me, with the writing she couldn’t read!”
-And I said, “Well I don’t know about that, but what I do know more than anything else in this world… is that I just love words!”
+And I said, “Well, I don’t know about that, but what I do know more than anything else in this world… is that I just love words!”